Vietnam.vn - Nền tảng quảng bá Việt Nam

 Ủy ban châu Âu nhấn mạnh người dân cần thực hiện các biện pháp chủ động phòng khi châu Âu gặp khủng hoảng. Ảnh: AFP

-The Root Causes of EU Policy
+The root causes of EU policy

 Second, this conflict provides an opportunity for the EU to assert its role as an independent geopolitical actor, not just an economic union.
-Especially in the context of the US under President Trump 2.0 tending to withdraw from the transatlantic alliance and its traditional global leadership role, it is all the more important for the EU to demonstrate its ability to deal with security challenges in its "backyard".
+Especially in the context of the US under President Trump 2.0, which is tending to withdraw from the transatlantic alliance and its traditional global leadership role, it is all the more important for the EU to demonstrate its ability to deal with security challenges in its "backyard".

 Lãnh đạo các quốc gia châu Âu và EU tại phiên họp toàn thể trong Hội nghị thượng đỉnh Ukraine tại Lancaster House ở London, ngày 2/3 (Ảnh: AP)